WATER VOLES

 It is highly unlikely, but not impossible, that local people will see a water vole where they live.
 If so, please report it to us as soon as possible so that we can undertake further work to check for their presence.
 They are not likely to be seen in areas with regular human activity or where mink are active.

-It's possible that, in the future, a project to support habitats for water voles may be feasible.
-If this were to happen, we would need volunteers to help.
+We are hopeful that a project to support habitats for water voles may be feasible in the future.
+If this were to happen, we would need volunteers to help, so watch this space.